antasprojects/TradingBot/README.md

 Executing the trading bot - main.py
-Main file of the programme can be executed to adjust an account trading portfolio based on output portfolio derived from sentiment analysis.
+The main file of the program can be executed to adjust an account trading portfolio based on an output portfolio derived from sentiment analysis.

 adjust_position(symbol)
 Adjusts the position of a specific stock in the portfolio, considering the difference between the current and desired values.
 It determines whether to buy or sell the stock and, if applicable, calls the confirm_and_make_transaction function to execute the transaction.